-The Board of Selectmen held a public hearing on Tuesday, January 23, 2018 to hear from interested citizens on the matters before the Board pertaining to recreational marijuana establishments and will hold a Special Town Meeting on the issue on April 23, 2018.
+The Board of Selectmen held a public hearing on Tuesday, January 23, 2018 to hear from interested citizens on the matters before the Board pertaining to recreational marijuana establishments and held a Special Town Meeting on the issue on April 23, 2018.

 On April 23, 2018 the Town Meeting voted to allow recreational sales in Shrewsbury with certain zoning restrictions and requires applicants to undergo a special permit process with the Planning Board.
 Town Meeting Members also voted to implement a 3% local sales tax as well as ban consumption on town property.
 Only two licenses will be issued for Recreational Marijuana Establishments.